-Representatives of PIPA Institute:
+Representatives of the PIPA Institute:

 Luiz Camillo Osorio – former chief curator of MAM-Rio (2009-2015), Head of the Philosophy Department at PUC-Rio, and curator of PIPA Institute

-Curator of PIPA Institute and PIPA Prize
+Curatorship of PIPA Institute and PIPA Prize

-Camillo was the Curator of MAM-Rio between 2009 and 2015
+He was the Curator of MAM-Rio between 2009 and 2015.

 PIPA Institute and the PIPA Prize coordination are under the responsibility of: